willdurand/willdurand.github.io/_posts/2020-01-07-unit-testing-with-ld-preload.md

 some extra checks to make sure we are not testing the numerous compiler optimizations that would completely skip the FUT.

-With these _libc_ functions implemented and tested, I could build new features on top of them with confidence and write "traditional" unit tests for these modules.
+With these _libc_ functions implemented and tested, I can now build new features on top of them with confidence and write "traditional" unit tests for these modules.